The Harmonica Competition

 As well as diatonic harmonicas, there is another type of instrument which is referred to as ‘chromatic’.
 My knowledge of music theory is sketchy, but these types of harmonica have a button which I gather allows the equivalent of the black notes on a piano to be played.
 Chromatics are more likely to be used for music that isn’t blues, country, pop or rock, so they are typically played by Jazz performers, a very small number of classical artists and for more conventional music with less African-influenced rhythms and melodies.
 The chromatic performers had their own dedicated heats.

-At the end of the contest, the positions and winners were announced.
-I think I came somewhere round the middle of the rankings, which I was pleasantly surprised by.
+At the end of the contest, the positions and winners were announced; I think I came somewhere round the middle of the rankings.
 I believe there was a bit more competitive rivalry further up the order on the part of some of the more ‘serious’ contestants, but as far as I know, the results were not disputed.

 For the chromatic competition, it was a different story.
 There had been some chatter in the bar that a few of the judges were quite unimpressed with the standard of the chromatic competition for this particular year.
 Sure enough, they duly announced that although one contestant had come first, they were not going to award him a prize because he hadn’t been good enough (in their opinion).
 The judgement was not at all well received (to put it mildly).
 Some cross-words were spoken and I gather it came quite close to blows being exchanged also.
 I’m told some may have actually been, but that could have been the influence of the aforementioned brown ale on the part of those who informed me.
 I’ll never know either way.

-On the train back home it did occur that the events would make quite a good play, of the kind that might once have been broadcast on BBC Radio 4 on a Saturday afternoon in years gone by, although probably less so these days.
-I mentally distilled the material over a long period of time and (allowing for a certain amount of poetic licence with regard to the actual events) ‘The Harmonica Competition’ is the result.
+On the train back home it did occur that the events would make quite a good play, of the kind that might once have been broadcast on BBC Radio 4 on a Saturday afternoon.
+I mentally distilled the material over a period of time and (allowing for a certain amount of poetic licence with regard to the actual events) ‘The Harmonica Competition’ is the result.

 I haven’t ever staged a production of this.
 Organising theatrical performances seems to be an activity that is even more complex and demanding than managing enterprise software implementation projects – a subject I have some experience of.
 It seems to have a similar collection of over-sized egos, inadequate budgets, impossible deadlines and people changing their minds on a frequent basis.